flipp-oss/deimos/docs/UPGRADING.md

 2.x is a major rewrite from 1.0.

+- Renamed :db backend to :outbox and :db_producer config to :outbox
+- Renamed db_producer metrics to outbox
+- Renamed db_producer task to outbox
 - If a message fails to produce, the message itself can't be printed - still get metrics
 - Some ActiveSupport notifications removed - use Karafka's
+- Others are now prefixed by deimos.x
 - Datadog metrics removed - use Karafka's (tracing is still the same)
 - configs are moved to karafka.rb
 - `payload_log` setting now works for batch consumer as well as producer